Madison River

 Regulations

-Season: Third Saturday in May through November 30 (extended catch-and-release Dec 1 — third Sat in May on select sections).
+Season: Third Saturday in May through November 30 (extended catch-and-release Dec 1 through third Sat in May on select sections).
 Quake Lake to Lyons Bridge: artificial flies/lures only, catch-and-release for all trout.
 Lyons Bridge to Ennis Lake: artificial flies/lures only, 5 trout daily combined, only 1 brown over 18".
 Below Ennis Lake (Bear Trap Canyon): wilderness area, foot access only in some sections.
 Hoot-owl restrictions (fishing closes at 2 PM) may apply during summer heat.
 Check current FWP regulations at fwp.mt.gov for section-specific rules and emergency closures.

 Always verify current regulations with Montana Fish, Wildlife & Parks before fishing.